Millennium Dome at dusk - QA Photos/NMEC

 More than 2000 world-beating UK products and services were unveiled as the first Millennium Products by the Prime Minister Tony Blair.

 Tony Blair said: "Creativity in science, engineering, technology and design is of fundamental importance to the development of world class products and services which help businesses secure a competitive edge.
 That is why the Prime Minister challenged UK businesses in September 1997 to come up with 2000 world beating new products and services by the year 2000.
-The response to this Design Council Initiative has been extraordinary.
+The response to this Initiative has been extraordinary.

 "Products designed to save lives, like a state of the art life-raft system for ships, an artificial heart for training surgeons and a versatile new water container that could have a huge impact on emergency aid programmes.